Stem Cell treatment can potentially help with lower back pain & spinal issues, but it’s not always straight forward.

 Recovery time for Stem Cell Treatment on your back takes 2-6 weeks to let the stem cells work.
 You’ll be able to walk around pretty much straight away, but you should avoid high impact activities.

-Get an estimated treatment quote for your specific knee condition
+Get an estimated treatment quote for your specific Back condition

 We know getting treatment quotes isn’t easy.
-Get a personalized, estimated quote for any country so you can compare options for your knee’s globally.
+Get a personalized, estimated quote for any country so you can compare options for your back condition globally.

 Get Free Cost Estimate